 How to check whether a product is ethically-sourced?

-But as a zerowaste store owner, how can I tell the difference between a product that is ethically-sourced and one that isn’t?
+But as a zero waste store owner, how can you tell the difference between zero waste wholesale products that are ethically-sourced and those that aren’t?

-Let’s have a look at a case study… Let’s pretend that I am looking for an ethically produced bamboo cutlery set to sell in my zerowaste store.
+Let’s have a look at a case study… We’ll pretend that we are looking for an ethically produced bamboo cutlery set to sell in your zero waste store.

-So, I look on Etsy, Pinterest, Amazon, Google etc. and I have some firm favourites.
+So, you look on Etsy, Pinterest, Google etc. and find some firm favourites.
 They look great in photos and the brands that make them say they are plastic-free, low-impact and ethically-sourced.
 Perfect.

-Now open a new tab and go to www.alibaba.com and search bamboo cutlery set.
-See if you can find the set that you were planning on purchasing on Alibaba.
+Now, let’s open a new tab and go to www.alibaba.com and search bamboo cutlery set.
+See if you can find a similar looking set on Alibaba.

-Many brands will claim that a product is ethically-sourced, but in actuality they will buy the product directly from Alibaba and add their own custom branding, without knowing anything about the product’s origin.
+Many brands will claim that a product is ethically-sourced.
+But, in actuality they will buy the product directly from Alibaba and add their own custom branding, without knowing anything about the product’s origin.
 This is called private labelling or white labelling.

 This is not to say that all products bought from Alibaba are bad and all products made outside of Alibaba are good.
 But it does allow you to speak to the factory directly about any concerns you may have and you may even be able to buy directly from the factory for a cheaper price!

 We hope that this guide has given you some ideas on how to find eco-friendly wholesale products.
-If you have any questions about ethical sourcing or how to find truly low-impact products, comment below and we will endeavour to help with any queries you have!
+If you have any questions about ethical sourcing or how to find truly low-impact products, email us or comment below.
+We will endeavour to help with any queries you have!